Shaffie12/Pseudo-3d-Arcade-Racing/README.md

 Credited in the assets folder

 # Notes
 -Needs a frame rate independence patch, might add this at some point
+-I did not include the lib folder or SFML files here